jokoyuliantoro/aakc-asean-feb2022/cafe-note.md

 At this point, CIS should trigger new VS configuration for LTM.
 Have a look into the right BIG-IP partition which is `k8s` in my case.
 If you familiarised with the CIS deployment parameters then you know where the partition name is defined.

-Before creating the ExternalDNS kind, create a data center then create a server pointing to the BIG-IP LTM device.
+Before creating the ExternalDNS kind, create a data center then create a server pointing to the BIG-IP GTM device (Don't forget that the IP must be the self IP, not management IP).
 After that, update the `dataServerName` in the `edns-*.yaml` to point to the server in GSLB.
 My case is `/Common/bigip1`.
 Then create the ExternalDNS:

 ```
 kubectl create -f k8s-bigip-ctlr/user_guides/externaldns-nginx/cis/cafe/edns-tea.yaml